Documentation

 Benefits

-• Reduces base context token usage by loading expertise only when needed
+• Reduces base context token usage through progressive disclosure